carpentries-incubator/fair-bio-practice/_episodes/06-record-keeping.md

 The BioRDM team has put together a comprehensive summary of [ELNs on the University of Edinburgh Wiki](https://www.wiki.ed.ac.uk/pages/viewpage.action?pageId=463750271) where they test-ran a handful of ELNs for you so you can make a more informed choice.

 It is always best to use a free version or trial version to test an ELN first and see which features you are missing and which ones you prefer.
-Luckily plenty of dedicated people created comprehensive pro- and con-lists that can be found on [splice-bio](https://www.splice-bio.com/best-eln-review-for-your-lab-2021/).
-Some of the highest rated ones are:
+Some often used ones are:

-* Scinote (free)
+* Scinote (free version available)
-* Rspace
+* Rspace (trial possible)
-* Benchling (free)
+* Benchling (free version available)
-* Elabjournal
-* Labguru (free)
-* Labfolder
-* Labarchives
+* Labarchives (trial possible contacting the company)
-* Mbook
-* Hivebench
+* WikiBench (works on top of Confluence)

+> ## ELN challenge (7 minutes)
+>
+> Do you use an ELNs?
+Which one?
+What features do you like?
+>
+{: .challenge}

 ## How does good record keeping help us get FAIR ready?
 Accessibility of your protocols online allows to share them with collaborators who need them for a publication and a DOI of said protocols allows to cite them with credibility.
 Electronic lab records allow for easier re-usability and access of your data across multiple platforms.
 Changes in your records can be traced back, therefore giving accountability.

-> ## FAIR record keeping - Quiz
+> ## FAIR record keeping - Quiz (3 minutes)
 >
 > Which of the following statement are true/false.
 >